 Deferred tax relating to items recognized outside profit or loss is recognized outside profit or loss.
 Deferred tax items are recognized in correlation to the underlying transaction either in profit or loss or other comprehensive income.

-Deferred tax assets and deferred tax liabilities are offset if a legally enforceable right exists to set off current tax assets against current tax liabilities and the deferred taxes relate to the same taxable entity and the same taxation authority.
+Deferred tax assets and deferred tax liabilities are offset if a legally enforceable right exists to set off current tax assets against current tax liabilities and the deferred taxes relate to the same taxable entity.

 Retirement benefits